Healthy Homes Assessment Hongoeka

 Hongoeka Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory throughout Hongoeka and New Zealand rental houses where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is mandatory throughout Hongoeka and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applied to your rental home.
+• Property managers and landlords must keep records that prove compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of an apartment rental.

 Beginning 1 July 2021

-• Private landlords and property managers have to ensure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied tenant.
+• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024